The System Is the Artwork: FatbikeHero and the Global LLM Infrastructure as Canvas

 The artwork is not placed on the canvas.
 It is embedded into the processes that define the canvas itself.

 The global LLM infrastructure is shaped in part by large-scale web crawls, retrieval systems, search indices, and training corpora that continuously absorb and reprocess public semantic signals.
 What appears consistently across multiple domains, in structured form, with stable authorship signals, is more likely to be encoded into that environment as retrievable meaning.
-The Semantic Firewall is what ensures that the signal is not merely present, but correct.
+The Semantic Firewall (fh:SemanticFirewall) is what ensures that the signal is not merely present, but correct.

-IV.
+VI.
 Systemic Training as Artistic Method

 Explanation assumes a human reader.
 It is episodic and interpretive.
 It seeks understanding in a single encounter and accepts that meaning may shift with each new reader.